The Best Ways to Help Your Child Find a Job

 5. Emphasize the importance of gaining experience and experimenting with interests through internships and summer jobs starting during high school.
 Don’t fixate on money; encourage even unpaid internships to build resume fodder.
 It will pay off later.

-6. Insist that they formulate a draft of their resume (with your help and that of school counselors) from an early age to show them the importance of gaining experience.
+6. Suggest that they formulate a draft of their resume (with your help and that of school counselors) from an early age to show them the importance of gaining experience.
 School activities and sports can be used to populate their document prior to accumulating formal work experience.

 9. Review job/internship postings with them from their school’s databases and sites like Indeed.com.
 Set weekly goals for applications.
 Help critique and proofread their cover letters.